nudj/nudj-ios/ReadMe.markdown

 ## Change log

+Please add ticket numbers in the form "#123" to your commit message titles wherever relevant.

 The nightly build process uses the script `make-qa-log.py` in the root directory to create the change log for HockeyApp using the subject lines of all Git commits that are in `development` but not in `master`.
-The subject lines are interpreted as [Markdown](http://daringfireball.net/projects/markdown/syntax), ticket numbers in the form "#123" are hyperlinked to Assembla, and merge commits are shown in italics.
+The text is interpreted as [Markdown](http://daringfireball.net/projects/markdown/syntax), ticket numbers in the form "#123" are hyperlinked to GitHub, and merge commits are shown in italics.

-Therefore please add ticket numbers in the form "#123" to your commit message titles wherever relevant.

 ## Core Data Model